BueniaDev/libmbGB/README.md

 # Examples

-The libmbGB repo includes an example project.
+The libmbGB repo includes 2 example projects, one of them an SDL2 renderer, the other a headless renderer.

 # Building libmbGB